 Another popular feature on many models is a smaller work bowl and smaller blade that fit inside the primary one.
 The secondary bowl is typically around five cups in size, though our winning Magimix model includes a 12-cup insert, too.
 It's nice to have a mini chopper built into a larger processor, but some models leaked when we added even a small amount of wet ingredients to that smaller bowl.

 Our testing focused on the core capabilities of food processors—namely, how well each chopped, sliced, puréed, grated, and pulled together heavy dough.
 Nearly as important was how easy it was to assemble, disassemble, and operate each machine.
 Our testing can't predict long-term durability, but we'll continue to use our winners and will update the review based on further experience.

-Slicing: Tomatoes and Potatoes
+Test 1: Slicing Tomatoes and Potatoes

 In theory, the slicing disk should turn produce into a neat stack of uniformly thick cuts.
 To see how well our field of processors could do this in reality, we pushed both ripe plum tomatoes and firm russet potatoes through each feed tube into the food processor's slicing disk.

 While most machines had the power to slice well, the better ones created smoother, cleaner slices with less waste.
 In the case of tomatoes, successful models could slice the fruit without smashing and juicing it in the process.
 With machines that offered multiple slice-thickness options, we ran tomatoes through a range of widths, from the thinnest up to the thickest.
 The best could cut an un-mangled slice thin enough to let light pass through.